openshift-cs/commons.openshift.org/CONTRIBUTING.md

     date: "2017-12-05"
     youtube_playlist_id: "PLaR6Rq6Z4Iqe9xnafdhWdSgD-3qsWTm6K"
 ```

+**Schedule tracks and Workshops**
+Specifying a `track` for any session indicates that a multi-track schedule is expected.
+The tracks will be rendered as individual
+tabs of the schedule.
+If there are tracks defined for some sessions, but some of the sessions do not have the track specified, it
+is assumed that such a session belongs into all tracks (that can be used for even reception, registration, coffee breaks, etc.).
+The
+order of individual track tabs is based on order of occurence when the track appears in the schedule for the first time, in the `gatherings.yml`,
+irrelevant of the actual time of that session (sessions themselves are ordered chronologically in the rendered schedule though).
+The workshops defined under the `workshops` section render as individual tabs right after tracks in the schedule area.
+The order of
+the workshop tabs is based on the start time of those workshops.

 **Speakers**
 Speaker details that are referenced by `id` in the schedule are kept in this form: